Dear Emerging Playwright,

 Here’s how it works:

-When you sign up for the Play Submission Helper (your first year costs a measly $19, or $1.58 per month), you’ll get immediate access to the Masterlist of Playwriting Opportunities.
+When you sign up for the Play Submission Helper (your monthly fee is a measly $5.99, or $1.50 per week), you’ll get immediate access to the Masterlist of Playwriting Opportunities.

 It doesn’t matter what kind of plays you write: dramas, comedies, musicals, 10-minute plays, full-length plays, one-act plays…